giovanniboscu/continuous-section-field/docs/model/architecture.md

 CSF is a continuous section-field model.

-`csf_sp` connects CSF to numerical section solvers.

-`sectionproperties` is the current FEM backend.

 The goal is not more complicated mathematics.

 The goal is reducing workflow complexity for: